orcwg/cra-hub/inventory.md

 TODO: DOCUMENT HOW THIS CATEGORY IS BROKEN DOWN AND WHY

+The list of security requirements in Annex I, part 2 is high-level, requiring adaptation for each PDE.
+The resources are divided into three main categories that cover different aspects of adapting and implementing the high-level security requirements.
+Resources in the "Security requirements & controls" category provide best practices on selecting and refining security requirements for various types of products and components.
+The "Security Hardening Guidelines" category contains best practices on hardening third-party components integrated into products.
+As applying "Cryptography" is sufficiently complex, it is split out in its main subcategory.

 | Name & URL | Publisher | License | Type | Date | Notes |
 | ---- | ---- | ---- | ---- | ---- | ---- |
 | [FIRST PSIRT Services Framework](https://www.first.org/standards/frameworks/psirts/psirt_services_framework_v1.1) | FIRST | Public Domain | Framework | 2015-present | Guidance on how to create, manage, and operate a Product Security Incident Repsonse Team (PSIRT) |